dhlavacova/dhlavacova/README.md

 ### Open for Opportunities 🚀

-I am actively looking for an internship opportunity where I can utilize and further enhance my skills in a professional environment.
-I'm excited about roles involving JavaScript, PHP, and ReactJS, but I'm also open to exploring new tech!
+I am actively looking for a work opportunity where I can utilize and further enhance my skills in a professional environment.
+I'm excited about roles involving JavaScript, TypeScript, and ReactJS, NextJS and NestJS but I'm also open to exploring new tech!
 If you have any roles available, feel free to contact me.
 Let's build amazing things together!